Querétaro: Mining and industry

 Mining, manufacturing and construction accounts for about 39% of the GDP, with manufacturing alone accounting for 32%.
 This has remained steady for the past few decades.
-Minerals are one of the state’s two main natural resources.
+Minerals are one of the state's two main natural resources.
 Mining is a traditional economic activity for the state.
 There are ten mining districts in the Sierra Gorda alone producing lead, silver, zinc, copper, gold, mercury and antimony.
 Nonmetallic products include marble, kaolin, sandstone, and more.
 Opals are a distinctive state resource.
 State and local governments, in partnership with private industry, actively promote foreign investment into the region.
 The priority of the state government is to encourage industries which use low levels of water for environmental reasons.
 These have mostly been auto parts, food processing and electronics.
 Other major industries include chemicals, plastics, textiles, paper products and printing and wood products.
 Most are micro- and small-sized operations.

-Querétaro’s major cities are home to industrial complexes that produce machinery and other metallic products, chemicals and processed foods.
-However, most of the state’s manufacturing companies are located in or around the city of Querétaro.
+Querétaro's major cities are home to industrial complexes that produce machinery and other metallic products, chemicals and processed foods.
+However, most of the state's manufacturing companies are located in or around the city of Querétaro.
 Carnation and Purina are among the best-known food processing companies with facilities in the state, and numerous textile mills manufacture clothing made of wool, cotton and henequen.
 One of the biggest employers is Tremec, an auto parts manufacturer.
 Currently, there are 392 companies with direct foreign investment and 238 exporting companies that have located in the state.
-Exports in 2002 totaled $3.35 billion USD, and direct investment in 2003 reached $169 million.
+Exports in 2002 totaled US$3.35 billion, and direct investment in 2003 reached US$169 million.
 Many of these companies are headquartered in modern industrial parks, one of the newest and most technologically advanced being El Marques Industrial Park.
-This facility was inaugurated in 2003, with an initial investment of $13 million USD.
+This facility was inaugurated in 2003, with an initial investment of US$13 million.
 The park occupies a space of 274 acre with international tenants from Italy, Germany, Spain, the US, Taiwan as well as Mexico representing real estate, automotive, carton packing, food processing and some high tech enterprises.
 One of these tenants is Siemens whose 4000 sqft plant is dedicated to manufacturing equipment for high voltage systems.